garado/auriga/.github/README.md

 <h2>What is it?</h2>
 <p>This repo contains my entire system configuration - all of my configs, my shell, etc. It is managed with NixOS.</p>
-<p>I am most proud of the shell (the UI for my system).
-It is completely custom-built and deeply personalized to my specific needs.
-Most importantly, I have a lot of fun adding random stuff to it.</p>
+<p>The <b>desktop shell</b> (the UI for my system) is completely custom and deeply personalized.
+It is a creative outlet disguised as a set of productivity and utility widgets, and captures the best part of being a software engineer - making cool stuff!</p>
 <p>Some highlights:</p>
 <ul>
   <li><b>Finance tracker:</b> balance tracking, spending analysis, budget tracking, and visualizations for financial goals</li>
-  <li><b>Paint color matcher:</b> AI-powered tool to analyze a color from a reference image and provide mixing instructions using the colors in my palette</li>
+  <li><b>Paint color matcher:</b> AI-powered tool to analyze a color from a reference image and provide mixing instructions using the colors in my paint palettes</li>
   <li><b>Calendar:</b> synced with Google Calendar</li>
   <li><b>Personal goals tracker:</b> sortable, filterable, searchable </li>
   <li><b>Metronome:</b> for random quick guitar sessions</li>